The Bionic guide to VAT on business energy

 Business size | Average business gas bill (per year) | VAT at 5% rate | VAT at 20% rate |

-Note: Prices are correct as of November 2024.
-Rates and bill size may vary according to your meter type and business location.
-The prices you’re quoted may be different from the averages shown.
-The figures shown are the average unit rates and standing charges on contracts sold by Bionic from November 1 to November 7, 2024.
+Note: Prices are correct as of December 2024.
+The figures shown are the average bill sizes for each business size, based on average consumption rates and unit rates and standing charges on contracts sold by Bionic from January 1 to December 9, 2024.

 How to find out your business energy VAT rates